imswarnil/Traiblazer-Jekyll-Theme/resume.md

 # --- MAIN CONTENT (LEFT COLUMN) ---
 summary: |
-  Technical Consultant with over 3 years of experience in Salesforce and nCino platform implementation.
-Proficient in Apex, JavaScript, and XML, achieving a 20% increase in integration efficiency.
-Strong analytical skills and dedication to customer success in cloud banking.
+  A dynamic and results-oriented Technical Consultant with over 3 years of specialized experience in Salesforce and nCino platform implementation.
+Proficient in Apex, JavaScript, and XML, with a proven track record of achieving a 20% increase in integration efficiency.
+Possesses strong analytical skills and a relentless dedication to achieving customer success in the complex world of cloud banking.

 experience:
   - role: "Technical Consultant"